KChen-lab/Cyclum/rst/input_formats.rst

 Input Formats
 =============

-As a marker-gene free method, cyclum only requires an expression matrix and a configuration file.
+As a marker-gene free method, cyclum only requires an expression matrix.

 Expression matrix
 -----------------

-Several formats are supported
+Several formats are supported but the current

 Configuration file
 ------------------